-Infolaw is a UK legal web gateway developed and maintained by Nick Holmes.
-The “Lawfinder Legal Resources” section includes links to over 100,000 legal documents and resources, including listings by subject and country, legislation and case law, government and court sites, civil and family procedure updates, and chambers and law firm sites.
+Infolaw is a UK legal web gateway developed and maintained by legal publishing consultant Nick Holmes.
+Its Lawfinder Legal Resources section includes links to over 100,000 legal documents and resources, including listings by subject and country, legislation and case law, government and court sites, civil and family procedure updates, and chambers and law firm sites.
 Full access to Lawfinder content and features requires registration (free).
 Other information and materials including forms and precedents are available via a subscription service.

 Lawlinks is maintained by the Library of the University of Kent to help students and others find their way around legal internet resources.
 The “Signposts” section provides briefly annotated links to freely available sites recommended as good starting points for legal research.
 These include both UK and worldwide links and a section devoted to specific legal topics.